flare-foundation/docs/docs/tech/ftso.md

 - A **snapshot** of each data provider's Vote Power is taken once per reward epoch, and the resulting weight is then used **throughout the next reward epoch**.

-- The actual snapshot block is called **Voting Power Block** and it is **randomly chosen** from the last blocks of the previous epoch (last 50% on Flare, last 25% on Songbird).
+- The actual snapshot block is called the **Voting Power Block** and it is **randomly chosen** from the last blocks of the previous epoch (last 50% on Flare, last 25% on Songbird).

     Note this does not need to match the last 50% or 25% of the _time_, since block production times are not constant.

-    This ensures delegators will keep the stakes a significant portion of the time, while still allowing new delegators ample time to enroll for the next epoch.

 !!! note "Reward epochs"